dekiller82/MVLP/README.md

 # MVLP - Multiviewer LED Panel

 MVLP is an application that connects your iPixel-compatible LED panel to [Multiviewer](https://multiviewer.app/).
-It automatically displays the current track status—like green flags, yellow flags, and safety cars—on your LED panel, providing instant visual feedback during a race.
+It automatically displays the current track status—such as green flags, yellow flags, and safety cars—on your LED panel, providing instant visual feedback during a race.

+**Note:** This project was entirely *vibecoded*.
+It works, but expect rough edges, unfinished logic, and behavior that may not always be predictable.

 ## Features

 - **Modern GUI**: A clean, dark user interface with a red and black theme.
-- **Automatic F1 Track Status**: Displays Green, Yellow, Red, Safety Car, and VSC status without any user interaction.
+- **Automatic F1 Track Status**: Displays Green, Yellow, Red, Safety Car, and VSC status automatically.
 - **Auto-Discovery**: Scans for and finds your iPixel panels on startup.
 - **Device Management**: Remembers your devices and automatically reconnects on future launches.
-- **Full Device Control**: A dedicated window to manage connected devices, adjust brightness, flip the display 180°, and set other panel-specific options.
+- **Full Device Control**: A dedicated window to manage connected devices, adjust brightness, flip the display 180°, and configure panel-specific settings.
 - **Debug & Manual Send**: A separate DEBUG window allows you to manually send any GIF or image file to your displays for testing or custom use.

 ## Requirements

 - An iPixel-compatible LED matrix panel.
 - A computer with Python 3.8+ and Bluetooth.
 - [Multiviewer for F1](https://multiviewer.app/) installed and running on the same computer.

 ## Installation